PFAS

 The Tomago Sandbeds are a safe and reliable back up water supply for the Lower Hunter.
 They can be operated during times of shortfall and provide 20 per cent of the region’s drinking water.

 In the event the Tomago Borefield is operated, a monitoring program is initiated which tests sections of the Borefield prior to connection to the system, and assurance testing is regularly carried out during times of operation.
-Any decision to use the Tomago Sandbeds as a drinking water supply will be made in consultation and with the approval of NSW Health.
-The monitoring and assurance regime has been endorsed by the NSW PFAS Expert Panel.
+Any decision to use the Tomago Sandbeds as a drinking water supply are made in consultation with NSW Health.

 -